Section 5 of 7

 These procedures exist to support businesses with particular trading models — manufacturers who import raw materials, businesses who send goods abroad for repair, traders who hold stock for multiple markets.
 They are not relevant to every exporter, but for those they do apply to, the duty savings can be substantial.

 Each procedure has its own authorisation requirements, conditions, and compliance obligations.
-They are worth understanding at a high level so that you know whether they are worth exploring further for your business.
 If you would prefer to talk it through with a specialist, our team is happy to help at team@exporter-services.co.uk.

 Common mistakes around trade agreements and duties